Help Centre

 What can I do if I think someone has qualified when I don't think they should have?

 You can send an email to [email protected].
-Please include the name, date of birth, and any relevant information on why that individual should not qualify for assistance.
+Please include the individual’s name, date of birth, and any relevant information on why they should not qualify for assistance.
 Due to privacy laws, Legal Aid Alberta is not able to report to you the outcome of your complaint.
 All complaints are anonymous.

 Find out if you are eligible.